quarto-dev/quarto-web/docs/computations/executing-code.md

 R users will likely want to continue using the .Rmd extension for Quarto, as the Quarto format is backwards compatible with .Rmd and editors (e.g. RStudio) will make features like interactive chunk execution available when the .Rmd extension is present.
 See the article on [Using RStudio](using-rstudio.md) for additional details.
 :::

-## Output Options
+## Execution Options

+### Output

-There are a wide variety of options available for customizing computational output.
+There are a wide variety of options available for customizing output from executed code.
 All of these options can be specified either globally (in the document front-matter) or per code-block.
 For example, here's a modification of the Python example to specify that we don't want to "echo" the code into the output document:

 ``` {.yaml}
 ---